Sunlight Peak - South Face

-Your next goal is to hike around the first lake and continue east.
+Your next goal is to hike around the first lake ( 37.62188° N, -107.6071° W) and continue east.
 If there is a lot of snow in the area, the easiest way to do this may be to hike around the left (west) side of the first lake and turn right to cross east between the two lakes.
-When there isn't too much snow, the most popular, and shortest, route is to turn right before the first lake and follow a trail around the lake - Photo #7.
-Continue past the lake and up through the rocks.
+When there isn't too much snow, follow the trail around the lake (Photo #7) and up through the rocks.
 Photo #8 looks back on the area and also shows the crossing between the lakes if you came from that area.
 At 12,600', reach the base of a headwall that separates you from the upper basin.
 Water is usually running down the center - Photo #9.
 Follow cairns and trail segments up the right side and reach the upper basin near 13,000' where there's a great view of the route to 13,800' - Photo #10.
 In early summer, there may be a lot of snow in the area.